AnalogSense/analogsense.github.io/cyberpunk-2077.md

 3. Drop the dinput8.dll & AnalogSense.asi into this folder.

 If you're using Cyber Engine Tweaks, you may have a "plugins" folder where you can place the ASI file, in which case you are free to discard the bundled dinput8.dll.

+### Configuration (Response Curve)

+By default, your input is mapped with a linear curve.
+However, you can add additional points to `%programdata%\AnalogSense\curve_points.json`.
+You can use [this online tool](https://analogsense.org/Response-Curve-Configurator/) to generate this file for you — it also visualizes & simulates the response curve.